Hmm … it looks like your browser is out of date.

 An individual, institution, corporation or agency that is responsible for all or part of the medical costs for Medicaid.

-Washington's managed care Medicaid program, called Washington Apple Health, provides comprehensive free or low-cost health care to adults, families, people with disabilities, children under 19, children in foster care and pregnant women who meet income requirements.
+Washington's Medicaid program, called Washington Apple Health (Medicaid), provides comprehensive free or low-cost health care to adults, families, individuals with disabilities, children under 19, children in foster care and pregnant individuals who meet income and eligibility requirements.

-Washington's integrated managed care Medicaid program provides comprehensive free or low-cost health care and behavioral health services to adults, families, people with disabilities, children under 19, children in foster care and pregnant women who meet income requirements.
+Washington's integrated managed care Apple Health (Medicaid) program provides comprehensive free or low-cost health care and behavioral health services to adults, families, people with disabilities, children under 19, children in foster care and pregnant women who meet income requirements.

 A person physically residing and maintaining a residence in the state of Washington.
-You must be a Washington resident to be eligible for Washington Apple Health.
+You must be a Washington resident to be eligible for Washington Apple Health (Medicaid).
 To be considered a Washington resident, members who are temporarily out of Washington for any reason:

 Dependent children who are attending school out of state may be considered residents if they are out of state during the school year, as long as their primary residence is in Washington State and they return to Washington State during breaks.
 Dependent children attending school out of state may be required to provide proof that they pay out-of-state tuition, vote in Washington, and file income taxes using a Washington address.